Wait . . . What?

 The Bottom Line

 Handling inappropriate comments with colleagues, clients, and others you do business with can be awkward and uncomfortable.
-However, taking appropriate action based on the situation can help you create a more ideal work environment and lead to greater confidence.
+However, taking appropriate action based on the situation can help you create an ideal work environment and lead to greater confidence.

 How have you handled inappropriate comments in your professional life?
-Join the discussion and get other tips and tricks for your business by joining our Facebook group, The Female Founders Network.
-You can also check out our podcast here.
+Join the discussion in Female Founders.